 The items listed under this section require visiting additional websites.
-The most common items listed here are Surcharges and Failures to Appear.
+The most common items listed here are Surcharges Failures to Appear and Fees.

 Failures to Appear/Pay – When someone receives a traffic ticket and doesn’t respond, a FTA can be entered in the Omnibase.
 You can view the FTAs by visiting www.texasfailuretoappear.com.
 We strongly caution you to not simply pay a FTA without consulting an attorney.
-Some tickets can result in an additional suspension and more surcharges.
+Some tickets can result in an additional suspension.
 Complete the form on the top of this page or call us at (512) 474-1404 to consult with an attorney about FTAs.

 The system seems designed to make you fail.
 One of our clients was told by a DPS employee to pay off a failure to appear ticket…it caused another license suspension.

 Congratulations if you have made it through the process of reviewing your DL record and investigating each hold.
 Now you have to prioritize the order in which you resolve each hold.

 Contact us now if you would like assistance with developing a plan to resolve your holds.